wedevelopnl/silverstripe-elemental-grid/docs/configuration.md

 `themes/default/WeDevelop/ElementalGrid/Models/ElementRow.ss`.
 You can then edit the template to make it fit your needs.

 ## Element content
 The new ElementContent will now support different mediatypes (images and videos, both YouTube and Vimeo).
-Built in are some handy tools that will make sure your videos will look styled out-of-the-box, as well as some JavaScript handlers that will replace your video-wrapper with the correct iframe.
-A button will be shown on top of the video to play the Video using your own styled player, in stead of the default third-party YouTube or Vimeo UI.
+Built-in are some handy tools that will make sure your videos will look styled out-of-the-box, as well as some JavaScript handlers that will replace your video-wrapper with the correct iframe.
+A button will be shown on top of the video to play the Video using your own styled player, instead of the default third-party YouTube or Vimeo UI.

 ### Extending ElementContent